Healthy Families America

 A: Home visiting services are offered until a child turns 3 years old.

-Q: Other than home visits, can Healthy Families help my family to obtain any other benefits?
+Q: Other than home visits, can Healthy Families-TIP help my family to obtain any other benefits?

 A: While Healthy Families does not provide direct financial assistance to families, our staff has a wealth of knowledge of the services available in your community and, in most cases, collaborative relationships with those service providers.
 It is part of our mission to support and empower the families we serve in obtaining additional community support services.
 In addition, many of our sites receive donations from various sources and are often able to help families by providing a limited amount of material items such as diapers, gift cards, clothing, and household items.